Rolex Oyster Perpetual Datejust Ref.1601 14ct 1955

 Detailed particulars will be included with our purchase receipt for your interest and security.
 A separate insurance valuation for the replacement value of this watch will be provided at the time of sale along with our unique ‘Lifetime Authenticity Guarantee’ which states: “If this watch proves to be anything less than 100% genuine, authentic and original, a full refund will be given at any time”.

-The Rolex Oyster Perpetual presentation box shown in the photographs is included.
+The Rolex Oyster presentation box shown in the photographs is included in the sale.

 As with all our watches, this watch will be sold under our 14 days no quibble sale or return policy.